baldurk/renderdoc/docs/window/shader_messages.rst

 Shader Messages
 ===============

-The Shader Messages window shows messages obtained from shader prints in a given drawcall.
+The Shader Messages window shows messages obtained from shader prints in a given action.

-When selecting a draw you have the option to open the list of messages, which can be viewed in this window and filtered/processed.
+When selecting an action you have the option to open the list of messages, which can be viewed in this window and filtered/processed.

 .. note::